CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 #### Adding a delimited text file to the map

-Now we will add the table that describes population by country which we will join to the country polygons in order to be able to examine country level population values spatially.
+As we just discovered, our country boundary file does not contain information about population.
+We downloaded this this information from the United Nations in a separate tabular file, we will join this information to the country polygons in order to be able to examine country level population values spatially.

 **Select** the `add delimited layer` button.